 Faculty & Staff

 Have an idea for a project and looking for some guidance?
 The research interests of IMGD faculty members are just as diverse as the games and apps they create.
-Whether they're working on the newest virtual reality game, testing an app to prevent drunk driving, designing and animating new characters, or creating a cutting-edge learning technology, they're always testing the limits of what's possible in games.
-Visit their individual profiles for more information!
+Whether they're designing games based on cutting edge AI technologies, working on virtual reality training environments, designing and animating diverse characters, creating new computational tools for interactive audio, or building an escape room in the basement of the building, they're always testing the limits of what's possible in games and interactive media.
+Visit their individual profiles for more information.

 Faculty in the News